 If you have connection problems, you can change your Configuration Method; here you can either select DHCP (Dynamic Host Configuration Protocol) or Static.
 In other words, you can have a dynamic or static IP address.

 Under Data Encryption, you can select your encryption type: you can choose either AES-128 (GCM) or AES-256 (GCM).
-PIA also allows you to connect via a Proxy, so you have two options here, that is, Shadowsocks or SOCKS5 Proxy.
+PIA also allows you to connect via a Proxy, so you have two options here – Shadowsocks or SOCKS5 Proxy.

-Furthermore, you can check off Use Small Packets which will modify the MTU (maximum transmission unit) – a measurement in bytes of the maximum data packets that a device connected to the internet can accept.
+Furthermore, you can check off Use Small Packets.
+This will modify the MTU (maximum transmission unit) – a measurement in bytes of the maximum data packets that a device connected to the internet can accept.
 This can cause lower transfer speeds but can resolve packet loss issues.